- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 Scroll Saw & Blades

-All of my puzzles are meticulously cut by hand- one piece at a time- using a 20" variable speed Eclipse scroll saw and the finest blades available which are just 0.008 thick!
-Using blades this fine ensures a tight-fit to the finished puzzle as well as a beautiful puzzle!
-It also means I go through a lot of blades with each puzzle because they tend to break or get dull often!
-With a mini puzzle like #17 (shown below), I use only a few blades, but with a large puzzle like #12 "Italian Marketplace" (shown on homepage, 629 pieces), I can go through 50 blades!
-I occasionally use slightly larger blades (0.010 or 0.012) with very large puzzles or prints that are thicker than usual.
+All of my puzzles are meticulously cut by hand- one piece at a time- using a 20" variable speed Eclipse scroll saw and some of the finest blades on the market which have a thickness of just 0.008!
+(That is 8 one-thousanths of an inch!)
+Using blades this fine enables a tight fit to the finished puzzle- as well as producing a beautiful puzzle with cutting lines so tiny they do not detract from the picture!
+It also means I go through a lot of blades with each puzzle because they tend to get dull quickly!

 Cutting mini puzzle #17 "Vegetable Basket"